LinuxRocks2000/blog/_posts/2022-5-6-platformer-from-scratch-chap-6.md

 </div>
 ```

-Assuming you did everything correctly, you should see a button labeled "play"... near the center of the screen<collapsible-footnote citationname="[2]">Assuming you set it up the way I did, with the play button in the bottom-right corner.</collapsible-footnote>?
+Assuming you did everything correctly, you should see a button labeled "play"... near the center of the screen<collapsible-footnote citationname="[3]">Assuming you set it up the way I did, with the play button in the bottom-right corner.</collapsible-footnote>?
 This is because the play `button` only takes up a small part of the `playbutton` div, you can fix this with `margin: auto;` in the `playbutton` CSS selector, which effectively tells it to assign margins as much and as equally as it can, shrinking the `playbutton` div around the button in the process.
 This should center it; the CSS for the entire menu should look about like this:

 <pre class="noselect"><code class="language-css">#menu {
     display: grid;
-    grid-template-areas: 'levelselect .'
+    grid-template-areas: 'levelname   .'
                          '.           playbutton';
     width: 100vw; /* VW = % viewport width */
     height: 100vh; /* VH = % viewport height */